 Australian Youth Circuit

-In 2022 the Australian fencing Federation is launching the Australian Youth Circuit (AYC).
+In 2022 the Australian fencing Federation launched the Australian Youth Circuit (AYC).

-The AYC is open to all nationally affiliated members aged between 10 years (as at January 1, 2022) and 15 years (by December 31 2022).
+The AYC is open to all nationally affiliated members aged between 10 years (as at the last day of the AYC tournament) and 15 years (by December 31 of the tournament year).
 The AYC events are suitable for school fencers, club fencers, and state fencers.

 The AYC events are the main competition in Australia for children aged under 15 years, and provides an excellent opportunity for enjoyment and development.

-There will be Three (3) AYC Events during 2022 in Melbourne, Canberra, and Sydney; and culminate in an AYC Final in Adelaide for the top 16 ranked fencers in each weapon and gender.
+The AYC year culminate in an AYC Final for the top 16 ranked fencers in each weapon and gender.

 Rankings points will be awarded for AYC events in the AFF youth rankings.
 In addition to the AFF youth rankings, the AYC circuit results will contribute points to the new AYC rankings, as per the Youth rankings table, and will be maintained and published on the AFF Website.
 The AYC rankings are based on all results for fences in the AYC circuit events.